cfranck9/NYC-MTA-virtual-control-center/README.md

 # NYC-MTA-virtual-control-center

 This PHP-Javascript code is to emulate a control center main display, a big screen showing (quasi-)real-time locations of all trains.
-It pulls train data from NYC MTA (Metropolitan Transportation Authority) subway feeds and show on Google map [like this](http://topdori.com/MTA_subway/NYC_subway_positions_v3.html).
+It pulls train data from NYC MTA (Metropolitan Transportation Authority) subway feeds and shows on Google map [like this](http://topdori.com/MTA_subway/NYC_subway_positions_v3.html).

 ## Role of each file